L-Kasu/Personalized-Search-Engine/README.md

 This release of the Personalized Search Engine as a whole will be licensed under the GPL-3.0 license.
 A copy of this license can be found [here](https://github.com/L-Kasu/Personalized-Search-Engine/blob/main/LICENSE.md).

+## Support

+This release comes without any support, warranty or guarantee that your PC won't be set on fire.
+However, if you have any questions open an issue here on GitHub.

 ## Credits